-65.26.
-(CORR: Correctional Institution Maintenance and Construction) For maintenance and construction activities funded in the current fiscal year, the Department of Corrections may utilize inmate labor to perform any portion of the work on its own grounds and facilities.
-The provisions of Section 40-11-360(A)(9) of the 1976 Code shall apply to any such project, including new construction.
+Correctional Institution 65.26.
+(CORR: Maintenance and Construction) For maintenance and construction activities funded in the current fiscal year, the Department of Corrections may utilize inmate labor to perform any portion of the work on its own grounds and facilities.
+The provisions of Section 40-11-360(A)(9) shall apply to any such project, including new construction.